hsonixcode/timetagger/timetagger/pages/login.md

     }
 }

-// Function to check token status function checkTokenStatus() {
+// Function to check token status - KEPT FOR NOW, BUT NOT CALLED ON LOAD function checkTokenStatus() {
     console.log('Checking token status...');